maks-ym/korona-currency-project/README.md

 # korona-currency-project

-> Short project to compare situation with Koronavirus epidemy and currency rates in Ukraine
+> Short project to compare situation with Coronavirus epidemy and currency rates in Ukraine

 ### Code